 According to the guidelines of the DoD 35 Report, there are five key areas to consider in developing a disaster management plan: planning, assessment, collection, reporting, and control.
-These aspects of the plan should be examined closely to identify their relationship and to establish what specific functions should be included within the overall strategic disaster management plan.
+These aspects of the plan should be examined closely to identify their relationship and to establish what specific functions should be included within the overall strategic disaster management plan in Melbourne.
 The DoD has three main operating models, which are based on the NOC, ERP and MSC models.

-The first stage of a risk management framework is “planning.”
+The first stage of a risk management framework & risk mitigation strategies is “planning.”
 This stage requires identifying and documenting all key objectives, risks, vulnerabilities, and recommendations.
 In addition, documentation covering strategic processes and systems should be included.
 For example, if a business is involved in transportation logistics, an emergency management data set should include data related to fleet maintenance and availability, scheduling services and distribution.
 Information needs will vary according to the nature of the disaster, so it is important that businesses develop a strategy based on available resources.

 The next stage is “assessment.”
 This section will identify any critical risks and vulnerabilities that need to be assessed.
 In the case of an emergency, this could mean a failure in a major distribution facility or at a manufacturing facility.
 Other assessments may relate to the public’s safety or health.
 The final step in the process is “to collect and report.”